mdx-dev/platform-code-test/README.md

 ## Finishing Up

-- Please fork the repo and push your completed code to a public github repository.
+- Please fork the repo, push your completed code to a public github repository and open a Pull Request against this repository.